amorul-artei/PerimeterDefense/README.md

 resolve once and for all the criminal abuse perpetrated with advanced, undisclosed technologies.
 This crime is in the same area as "Havana Syndrome".

-If the above text sounds perplexing to the reader of this document, please do not hesitate to contact me with further question. r/IllusionOfFreedom (danger: NSFW content)
+If the above text sounds perplexing to the reader of this document, please do not hesitate to contact me with further questions. r/IllusionOfFreedom (danger: NSFW content)
 @IllusionOfFreed (danger: some NSFW content) r/ZersetzungRomania (danger: extremely strong NSFW content)